hashicorp/consul/website/source/docs/agent/dns.html.markdown

 The DNS interface allows applications to make use of service discovery without any high-touch integration with Consul.
-For example, instead of making HTTP API requests to Consul, a host can use the DNS server directly and just do a name lookup for "redis.service.east-aws.consul".
+For example, instead of making HTTP API requests to Consul, a host can use the DNS server directly via name lookups like "redis.service.east-aws.consul".

 This query automatically translates to a lookup of nodes that provide the redis service, are located in the "east-aws" datacenter,